iVintageLover/Solid-Glass/README.md

 # Solid Glass
 ![banner](https://github.com/user-attachments/assets/d3f07c55-1a19-4bfa-9370-f76e8c20dd73)

-Apple calls their new design language Liquid Glass — so naturally, this theme is called Solid Glass.
+Apple calls their new design language Liquid Glass — so naturally, I had to call this Solid Glass.
 Get it?

 Solid glass is a theme that brings the fresh iOS 26 Liquid Glass icons to older jailbreakable devices, now with Dark Mode icon supprt!
 This isn't just a straight port as I’ve optimized it to feel native on older versions, from icon corner radius to contrast levels.